Agentic UX isn’t “an AI feature.” It’s your product’s control plane.

-Three cost drivers you can’t ignore
+Three cost drivers you should model from day one

 | Approach | Best for | Typical unit cost signal | Primary product risk |